vuepress-theme-hope/vuepress-theme-hope/docs/comment/src/guide/vssue.md

 ```

 ::: tip
-You can go to the repo [meteorlxy/vssue-demo](https://github.com/meteorlxy/vssue-demo) to get the demo code.
+You can go to the repository [meteorlxy/vssue-demo](https://github.com/meteorlxy/vssue-demo) to get the demo code.
 :::

 ## Custom Style Variables

 With the power of [palette.styl](https://vuepress.vuejs.org/config/#palette-styl) of VuePress, you can set the [Variables of Vssue Style](./styles.md#use-variables-to-customize-vssue) easily.

-There are some pre-defined [stylus variables](http://stylus-lang.com/docs/variables.html) of Vssue, and you can check them in `vssue/src/styles/_variables.styl`:
+There are some predefined [Stylus variables](http://stylus-lang.com/docs/variables.html) of Vssue, and you can check them in `vssue/src/styles/_variables.styl`:

 ```stylus
 // the main color